National Dance Project Touring Award

 - December 2016: NDP Touring Award projects announced and released in the December National Dance Project Award publication.

-- March 7, 2017 (exact date TBD): Tour coordinators submit a tour plan to NEFA confirming the presenters on the NDP tour, the artist fee (including housing, per diem, and travel), and the amount and percentage of tour subsidy for each organization, not to exceed 50% of the artist fee (including housing, per diem, and travel.)
+- March 17, 2017: Tour coordinators submit a tour plan to NEFA confirming the presenters on the NDP tour, the artist fee (including housing, per diem, and travel), and the amount and percentage of tour subsidy for each organization, not to exceed 50% of the artist fee (including housing, per diem, and travel.)

 - March 2017: NEFA reviews eligibility and invites presenters included on the submitted tour plans to apply for an NDP Presentation Grant for the specific amount allocated by the project’s tour coordinator.

-- April 2017 (exact date TBD): Invited presenters submit Presentation Grant applications online.
+- April 14, 2017: Invited presenters submit Presentation Grant applications online.

 - Late May 2017: Presentation Grant notifications and grant award agreements sent.